+How to receive compensation for a car accident if the damages exceed the insurance policy limit?
 Arizona law allows car accident victims to seek damages sustained in a car accident against the at-fault parties.
 When you file a claim against the at-fault driver, it’s usually his/her insurance company that settles the claim and pays the compensation according to the limits on the insurance policy.

-But what happens when the damages and compensation exceeds the insurance policy limits?
+But what happens when the damages and compensation exceeds the insurance policy limit?
 Is it still possible to recover the full compensation?
 Usually this is possible, but sometimes things aren’t so simple and in order to achieve this, you would need an experienced Arizona car accident to navigate the entire process with you.

 Ways to recover more than the insurance policy limit

 Insurance policy premiums are determined on specific coverage and policies limit each area of coverage.
 So for example, if your insurance policy has a property damage limit of $4,000, that’s the most your insurance company will be willing to pay to cover a property damage claim.

 However, car accident claims usually surpass insurance policy limits.
 This is mostly the case with car accidents that involve serious injuries.
 Courts can (and most likely will) rules that the insurance limit is slated to pay, the insurance company will generally stick to the insurance policy limit and this makes collecting compensation quite difficult.
 But here are some solutions

 Even though this is rare, but sometimes the defendant carries a so-called “umbrella policy” which provides more coverage than the primary policy.
 These “special” policies are designed to take effect if the policyholder’s liability exceeds the limits of the primary policy.
 So if the defendant has an umbrella policy, that will most likely cover the entire amount of your damages.